RedTuna/mysolr/docs/user/userguide.rst

     # Get documents
     documents = response.documents

-Besides all available Solr query params are supported.
+Besides, all available Solr query params are supported.
 So making a query using pagination would be like this ::

     from mysolr import Solr